 Track the results of your campaign

-Sadly, re-engagement campaigns are not miracle methods that will bring back 100% of all inactive prospects, and some of those recipients will not take any actions with your win-back emails.
+Sadly, re-engagement campaigns don’t work miracles to bring back all inactive prospects, and some recipients will not respond to your win-back emails with any action.
 That is why you will need to track the results and analyze data, to remove those that still had no interaction with your email communication.
 Don’t feel sorry – this will do only good for your engagement rates and sender reputation.
 It is all about the quality of your list, not the quantity!

 3 additional tips for designing the re-engagement campaign